Describe the capabilities of activity management (e.g., manage tasks, events, public calendars, multi-day events.

-Because activities need to be link to single Salesforce records, they can also be accessed and managed from record pages.
-The activity timeline displays passed as well as next tasks and events related to a records.
+Because activities need to be linked to single Salesforce records, they can also be accessed and managed from record pages.
+The activity timeline displays passed as well as upcoming tasks and events related to records.

-Lighting Experience also provides separate tabs for managing tasks and events.
-Tasks can be access from the Task tab.
+Lightning Experience also provides separate tabs for managing tasks and events.
+Tasks can be accessed from the Task tab.
 Based on their Status, tasks can be displayed in a kanban view.
-Events be assessed can managed from the Calendar tab.
+Events can be assessed and managed from the Calendar tab.

 Activities can also be incorporated in Salesforce reports.
 This allows users to get insight into the progress and history of records related to tasks or events.

 Tasks consist of a subject describing the action required and are related to a single Salesforce record.
 They can be assigned to up to 50 users if the Shared Activities feature is enabled.
 However, it is not possible to assign tasks to queues.
 If a task is assigned to multiple users, a separate task is created for each listed user.

 Similar to cases, tasks can either be open or closed.
 A more granular status can be tracked in a status picklist.
 Additional fields such as a comment, priority, and due date are provided out-of-the-box.
 More custom fields can be created as needed.